-Services for "Observational behavioral follow-up assessment" includes the licensed behavior analyst and direction with interpretation and report, administered by one technician; 30 minutes of the technician's time, face-to-face with the patient."
+Services for "observational behavioral follow-up assessment" includes the licensed behavior analyst and direction with interpretation and report, administered by one technician; 30 minutes of the technician's time, face-to-face with the patient."
 This may be approved every 180 days as treatment continues for a child if medically necessary.
-Up to 8 units of this service may be approved per prior authorization period (unless otherwise clinically indicated) with the first 30 minutes being approved under 0360T and the subsequent 30 minutes being approved under code 0361T.
+Up to eight units of this service may be approved per prior authorization period (unless otherwise clinically indicated).